PraveenIlavarasan/-java-challenge/readme.md

 4. Run the project using Maven:
 	`mvn spring-boot:run`

-5. Access the REST API at http://localhost:8081/api/employees.
-	You will need to provide valid credentials to access the endpoint.
+5. Access the REST API at http://localhost:8081/api You will need to provide valid credentials to access the endpoint.
 	The default credentials are:
 		Username: praveen
 		Password: praveen
+	To change the username and password, modify the application.properties file.

 ### Logging
 This project uses the org.apache.logging.log4j logging library for logging.
-The log file is located at logs/application.log.
+The log file is located at logs/app.log.
 The log level is set to INFO by default.
-You can change the log level in the src/main/resources/log4j2.xml configuration file.
+You can change the log level in the src/main/resources/log4j2.properties configuration file.

 ### Testing
 This project includes JUnit test cases for testing the functionality of the REST API.
 You can run the test cases using Maven:
-	mvn test
+	`mvn test`

 ## API Documentation
 The API documentation is available in the Swagger UI at http://localhost:8081/api/swagger-ui.html.
 You can use this documentation to explore the API endpoints and test them out.